DBCDK/dbcdk.github.io/OpenAgency.md

 Available versions of the service and corresponding WSDL, XSD and sample requests can be found below.

-All date format are DD/MM/YYYY.
+All date formats are DD/MM/YYYY.

 ## Versions